 McMahon: "I think telling them the truth, that this is unclear or this remains to be seen is important.
 That is how you establish credibility.
 A fake expert pretends to know everything.
 A real expert is real honest about what they don't know.
 In many cases there is not a cut and dried answer.
 I will give somebody my opinion and say, 'Listen, I don't think that's likely to happen, and here's why I don't think that.'
 But I don't posit that as fact."

 In the absence of answers, Sharon says she believes it's more important than ever to listen and learn from others.
 And if you're worried about the future of our democracy, she says it is helpful to focus on how Wednesday ended, not how it began.

 "What was so heartwarming to me was to see member of Congress come back together and say, 'democracy will be undeterred,'" McMahon said.

-Sharon says she believes she's earned the trust of more than 145K followers because she doesn't have an agenda or advertisers to answer to.
-She did recently start fundraising on her page, but it was in order to help people and groups struggling right now.
-It has generated more than $125 thousand dollars in donations and counting.
+Sharon believes she's earned the trust of her followers because she doesn't have an agenda or advertisers to answer to.
+She did recently start fundraising on her page, which has more than 415,000 followers, but it was in order to help people and groups struggling right now.
+One of her campaigns to forgive medical debt has raised more than half a million dollars.